castai/terraform-provider-castai/docs/resources/edge_location.md

 - `project_id` (String) GCP project ID where edges run
 - `subnet_name` (String) The name of the subnetwork to be used in the selected region

+Optional:

+- `instance_service_account` (String) GCP service account email to be attached to edge instances.
+It can be used to grant permissions to access other GCP resources.

 <a id="nestedatt--oci"></a>
 ### Nested Schema for `oci`